 How can I access eBooks available at Cardiff University?

 eBooks can be accessed from the networked computers on campus.
 They can also be accessed from home or other off campus locations using your Cardiff University login.
 The majority of eBooks will not require a username and password when using a networked computer on campus.
 However some services require the use of your Cardiff University login both on and off campus.

 Most eBooks available at Cardiff University are recorded on and accessible via LibrarySearch.
 If an eBook has been purchased or is subscribed to by Cardiff University and is recorded and accessible on LibrarySearch, it can be found by searching under the Library Collections tab.
 Click on Full Text Online on the left to narrow your search results to eBooks and other online sources.
 Alternatively, you can limit your search to eBooks only by selecting this collection from the drop down menu next to the search box.

 If the title is available electronically the result will say Online access.
 To open the book, click on View Online and then Open source in a new window.
 Alternatively, click on the title of the book.

-Choose the publisher or host provider of the book you want from the links below.
+eBooks are available from the providers listed below.
+Besides using LibrarySearch and the eLibrary, eBooks can also be accessed via the direct links below to the provider's own databases.
 Unless specified links can be used both on and off campus.
 To access some of these resources you will need your Cardiff University Login.

 - Early English Books Online (EEBO)